-Hydroelectric power accounts for more than 85% of the PUD’s portfolio of generating resources.
-Contracts for Bonneville Power Administration projects supply most of our hydropower (~75%).
-PUD’s owned-and-operated resources provide another ~10%; these include the Henry M. Jackson, Woods Creek, Youngs Creek, Calligan Creek, and Hancock Creek hydroelectric projects.
+Hydroelectric power accounts for about 80% of the PUD’s portfolio of generating resources.
+Contracts for Bonneville Power Administration projects supply most of our hydropower (~74%).
+PUD’s owned-and-operated resources provide another ~8%; these include the Henry M. Jackson, Woods Creek, Youngs Creek, Calligan Creek, and Hancock Creek hydroelectric projects.

 Why hydropower makes sense for the PUD

 - Carbon-free generation resource